unitreign/playtime/README.md

 ## Uninstall

+**Option 1 — command:**

-Run `playtime uninstall` from a shell to remove the hook script.
+Run `playtime uninstall` from a shell.
+This removes the hook script.
+Then delete these two folders manually to remove everything:

-Play history at `/userdata/system/configs/playtime/` is not removed automatically.
-Delete that folder manually to wipe all data.
+* `/userdata/roms/tools/PlayTime/` — the app
+* `/userdata/system/configs/playtime/` — all play history

+**Option 2 — manual:**

+Delete both folders above directly.
+Also check `/userdata/system/scripts/` and remove `playtime-hook.sh` if it is there.

 ## System Details